malfaux/nginx-fastcgi/README.md

 ```
 where $ARGV[0] is the argument specified when running nginx-fastcgid.pl

+the upstreams can be either tcp or unix sockets.

 ### running nginx-fastcgid
 you would normally run nginx-fastcgid.pl like this:
 ```bash